Kappaccinoh/zut/README.md

 - Scoreboard to keep track of words answered by each participant?

 4. Future, External Plans
-- Explore Testing options using Cypress?
+- Explore Testing options using Cypress or system/test in Rails

 # Done/Log